Tofu

 Method

-Refrigerate in original packaging or airtight container with water
+Refrigerate in original packaging submerged in water, or sealed container with fresh water changed daily

 Duration